 This is for VF; edit, please.

-When Barack Obama began positioning himself as a presidential aspirant towards the end of 2006, Washington Post columnist Charles Krauthammer was rather encouraging for a conservative.
+When Barack Obama began positioning himself as a presidential aspirant toward the end of 2006, Washington Post columnist Charles Krauthammer was rather encouraging for a conservative.
 Obama, he wrote at the time, has "an affecting personal history."
 More importantly, he is much akin to another once-popular presidential aspirant, Colin Powell; both, as it turns out, are black.
 "Race is only one element in their popularity," Krauthammer noted, "but an important one.
 A historic one.
 Like many Americans, I long to see an African-American ascend to the presidency.
 It would be an event of profound significance, a great milestone in the unfolding story of African-Americans achieving their rightful, long-delayed place in American life."
 Though the column made a strong case for Obama's candidacy in terms of his identity, it included not a word on what he might bring to the table in terms of policy.

 Less than two years later, Krauthammer was attacking those who would make the case for Obama's candidacy in terms of his identity, rather than his policies.
 "The pillars of American liberalism - the Democratic Party, the universities and the mass media - are obsessed with biological markers, most particularly race and gender," he helpfully explained, adding that the 2008 Democratic primary represented "the full flowering of identity politics.
 It's not a pretty picture."